 The time of year is upon us when the air is crisp and cool, we break out warm, cozy sweaters, the foliage is exploding with vibrant colors, and pumpkin spice everything is on the menu.
 There’s so much to love about fall.
 It’s an ideal time to slow down and tend to yourself as you settle in for the months ahead.
-With the holidays ahead of us, it’s a great time to rest and reboot in order to prepare for what can be a stressful time of year.

 I’ve gathered several free and affordable fall self-care ideas to pamper yourself and help keep you relaxed and grounded for the remainder of the season.

 Take a mindful hike at your nearest forest preserve or natural setting and capture the beautiful fall scenery with your phone or a camera.
 Afterward, find somewhere to sit (on a blanket under a tree or a bench) and people-watch, journal, or read a good book.